cs-rrcc/25FCSC3022-final/README.md

 ## Determing the Structure of Each Table

 Use security testing techniques to determine the structure (name of the column and its data type) of each table of the database.
-If successful, document the URLs was used during the test.
+If successful, document the URLs used during the test.
 Hint: in MySQL the structure of a table can be retrieved from the system's table **information_schema.columns**.

 ```
 Copy and paste the URL used to learn the structure of table Clients